-This is how the life cycle of an individual software looks like
+This is what the life cycle of a custom software looks like

 - An overview of the software life cycle